SheepBreedingLab-HZAU/LAD-RCNN/README.md

 The small image in the upper right corner is the normalized sheep face extracted according to the detection result
  - Detection examples on infrared image with LAD-RCNN.
 ![Detection examples on infrared image with LAD-RCNN.](https://github.com/SheepBreedingLaboratory/LAD-RCNN/blob/main/Figure/infrared.jpg)
-If you want to detection object in infrared images, please set INPUT_CHANNEL=3 in config file.
-The small image in the upper right corner is the normalized goat face extracted according to the detection result
+If you want to detection object in infrared images, please set INPUT_CHANNEL=1 in config file.

 # Citation